 It’s so in your face it’s incredible.
 Biblical, evangelical Christianity is at war.

-Men, stop thinking about what Christianity has to offer you, and start thinking about what Christianity has to offer the world through you.
+Time to stop thinking about what Christianity has to offer you, and start thinking about what Christianity has to offer the world through you.

 When you gave your life to Christ, and promised to take up your Cross daily, you became a soldier of Christ, a Christian warrior.
 It’s time you start acting like it.
 It’s time to wake up.
 It’s time to start fighting back.